MakeSchool-Tutorials/Habitual-Swift4/P04-Modeling-the-Habit/content.md

         return habits.count
     }
 >

     override func tableView(_ tableView: UITableView, cellForRowAt indexPath: IndexPath) -> UITableViewCell {
+        var cell: UITableViewCell
+        if let dequeueCell = tableView.dequeueReusableCell(withIdentifier: "cell") {
+            cell = dequeueCell
+        } else {
-        let cell = UITableViewCell(style: .default, reuseIdentifier: "cell")
+            cell = UITableViewCell(style: .default, reuseIdentifier: "cell")
+        }
     >
         let habit = habits[indexPath.row]
         cell.textLabel?.text = habit.title
     >
         return cell
     }
 }
 ```

+Before you run the project, comment out the body of the **pressAddHabit** method.
-Run the project and see the habits appear in the table view!
+Now, you can run the project and see the habits appear in the table view!

 # Adding more Properties to Habit